Temasek leads ShopBack's extended US$75m funding round

 Temasek's investment was done through an indirectly owned vehicle called Dahlia Investments, according to regulatory filings seen by BT.
 Dahlia owns 11.6 per cent of ShopBack, assuming that one preference share converts into one ordinary share, which is the industry standard.

-The additional funding will be used by ShopBack to improve its technology infrastructure, expand data capabilities and drive growth in its existing markets.
+ShopBack's additional funding will be used to improve its technology infrastructure, expand data capabilities and drive growth in its existing markets.

 The startup currently serves more than 19 million users across seven Asia-Pacific markets, offering cashback across a wide range of categories including general merchandise, travel bookings, fashion and groceries.